Chapter 6 Linear model inference and prediction

 Run ?predict.lm in the Console for additional details about this function.

 We will estimate the mean response for the parallel lines model previously fit to the penguins data.
-We do this to emphasize the fact that the predict function asks you to specify the values of the predictor variables for each estimate you want to make, not the complete set of regressors.
+We do this to emphasize the fact that the predict function asks us to specify the values of the predictor variables for each estimate we want to make, not the complete set of regressors.

 Recall that in Section 3.9, we fit a parallel lines model to the penguins data that used both body_mass_g and species to explain the behavior of bill_length_mm.
 Letting \(D_C\) denote the indicator variable for the Chinstrap level and \(D_G\) denote the indicator variable for the Gentoo level, the fitted parallel lines model was \[ \begin{aligned} &\hat{E}(\mathtt{bill\_length\_mm} \mid \mathtt{body\_mass\_g}, \mathtt{species})\\ &= 24.92 + 0.004 \mathtt{body\_mass\_g} + 9.92 D_C + 3.56 D_G. \end{aligned} \] We fit this model below, assigning it the name lmodp.